Interview With Jo

 I've never done Pilates before, is it suitable for me to join a class?

-Do you offer one to one sessions and how much are these?
+Do you offer one to one sessions?

 Flex Pilates offers one to one sessions which are bookable in advance.
 The session lasts an hour and in that time the teacher will assess your posture, discuss your goals and also identify any existing pathology or condition which may require specific exercises.
 You will also be given a home exercise programme to follow to complement any work done within the session.

 "In 10 sessions you will feel the difference, in 20 you will see the difference and in 30 you will have a whole new body" Joseph Pilates.

 How many times a week should I do Pilates?

 The answer to this question depends on what kind of results you want.
 If you are looking to reduce low back pain, this can be achieved in 1 session, you can also relieve stress at the end of 1 session.
 If, however, you want to improve performance during a run, prevent injury or get back into pre-baby shape, you will need to commit to Pilates 2-3 times a week.
 This can be achieved by attending class and also doing some exercises at home.